Riccardo Doratiotto

-Riccardo Doratiotto (born 7 June 1999) is an Italian football player who plays for Arezzo.
+Riccardo Doratiotto (born 7 June 1999) is an Italian football player who plays for Serie D club San Donato Tavarnelle.

 Club career

 He made his Serie A debut for Cagliari on 24 February 2019 in a game against Sampdoria, as a starter.

 On 6 July 2019, he signed a 2-year contract with Olbia.

 On 4 February 2022, Doratiotto signed with Arezzo in Serie D.

 Personal life

 His twin brother Fabio Doratiotto was raised in youth teams of Lecce and plays in Serie D for Arzachena, as of January 2022.